Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time: Introduction

 In recent years, research has shown that models pre-trained on large and diverse datasets learn representations that transfer well to a variety of tasks.
 As a result, machine learning practitioners now commonly develop solutions for downstream tasks by fine-tuning large pre-trained models \cite{girshick2014rich,yosinski2014transferable,kornblith2019better,kolesnikov2020big}.
 Typically, the fine-tuning process involves two steps: (1) fine-tune models with a variety of hyperparameter configurations, and (2) select the model which achieves the highest accuracy on the held-out validation set.
 The remaining models are then discarded.

-\yair{TODO: make it clear in Table 1 itself (not just the caption) that the source model is ViT-G, similarly to how it's done in Table 4.
-Also make Table 1 and Figure 1 take up the same amount of vertical space}

 Selecting a single model and discarding the rest has several downsides.
-For one, the selected model may not achieve the best performance.
-In particular, ensembling outputs of many models \hong{Let's be consistent in our usage of output ensembles vs. logit ensembles.
-Also, is logit ensemble a well-accpted terminology?
-For clarity, we should briefly define what it is the first time we use it.
-Without understanding what it is, readers cannot understand the inference cost reductions. } can outperform the best single model, albeit at a high computational cost during inference. \hong{In addition to Yair's comment, I think we should emphasize that inference cost is a BIG DEAL.
+For one, ensembling outputs of many models can outperform the best single model, albeit at a high computational cost during inference. \hong{In addition to Yair's comment, I think we should emphasize that inference cost is a BIG DEAL.
 Some researchers have the impression that training cost is the only elephant in the room.
-But the computational multiplier in front inference cost is often at least in the order of 10Ms to Bs and inference cost is often a bigger cost overall.} For another, fine-tuning a model on downstream tasks can sometimes reduce out-of-distribution performance \cite{radford2021learning,andreassen2021evolution,wortsman2021robust,pham2021scaling}.
+But the computational multiplier in front inference cost is often at least in the order of 10Ms to Bs and inference cost is often a bigger cost overall.} For another, fine-tuning a model on downstream tasks can sometimes reduce out-of-distribution performance \cite{radford2021learning,andreassen2021evolution,wortsman2021robust,pham2021scaling}, and the best single model on the target distribution may not be the best model on out-of-distribution data.

 In this work, we propose a more accurate and robust alternative to the second step of the conventional recipe in the context of fine-tuning a large pre-trained model.
 Instead of selecting the individual fine-tuned model which achieves the highest accuracy on the held-out validation set, we average the weights of models fine-tuned independently, and refer to the result as a \emph{model soup}.
 Given the results of the first step---a hyperparameter sweep over fine-tuned models---averaging several of these models to form a model soup requires no additional training and adds no cost at inference time.